ScottLogic/OpenInferESG/README.md

 For ease of use, we would recommended that you run the application using **Docker Compose**.

-For instructions on how to run indivdual components locally or within Docker containers, refer to appropriate READMEs:
+For instructions on how to run individual components locally or within Docker containers, refer to appropriate READMEs:

 - [frontend README](frontend/README.md)
 - [backend README](backend/README.md)